fprime-community/fprime-tutorial-arduino-blinker/docs/building-for-arduino.md

 cp -r fprime/config .
 ```

-Reference the `config` files in this repository and modify your `config` files accordingly.
+Reference the [`config`](../config/) files in this repository and modify your `config` files accordingly.
+Or, you may clone this repository and copy the entire `config` directory into your project.

 Then redirect the configuration path in your `led-blinker/settings.ini` by adding the following line:
 ```